38. The Perron-Frobenius Theorem#

 This can be proven using Gershgorin Circle Theorem, but it is out of the scope of this lecture.

-So by the statement (6) of Perron-Frobenius Theorem, \(\lambda_i<1\) for all \(i<n\), and \(\lambda_n=1\) when \(P\) is primitive.
+So by the statement (6) of Perron-Frobenius theorem, \(\lambda_i<1\) for all \(i<n\), and \(\lambda_n=1\) when \(P\) is primitive.

 Hence, after taking the Euclidean norm deviation, we obtain